Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Day 8

 The sheer isolation of the Westfjords region has kept it off the traditional tourist circuit.
-Plan to traverse it in depth over the next 3 days, adjusting our exact itinerary for weather and local conditions.
+Plan to traverse it in depth over the next 3 days, adjusting your exact itinerary for weather and local conditions.
 Explore the wild hinterlands on an all-day 4×4 tour, stopping for walks, photos and a picnic lunch.
 At Onundarfjordur, observe rich birdlife in the marshlands and shallow estuary at the head of the fjord.
 Continue to the village of Thingeyri and beyond, transitioning to dirt track around the Fjallaskagi Peninsula.

 High-clearance vehicles are essential for negotiating this rugged terrain while circumnavigating the highest mountains in the area.
 Keep an eye out for arctic fox, and look for pieces of petrified trees sticking out of the rocks alongside the narrow road—remnants of a forest that flourished in a much warmer climate thousands of years ago.
-Stop along the way for a scenic picnic lunch and return to Isafjordur for the evening.

 Accommodations